FlavScents AInsights Entry for (E)-2-heptenal (CAS: 18829-55-5)

 5. Use in Fragrances

-In fragrance applications, (E)-2-heptenal is used across several fragrance families, including green, citrus, and floral compositions.
-It acts as a modifier or impact note, contributing freshness and vibrancy.
-Typical concentration ranges in fragrance formulations are from trace amounts up to 0.5%, depending on the desired intensity and product type.
-It is a volatile compound, primarily contributing to the top notes of a fragrance.
+In the fragrance industry, (E)-2-heptenal is valued for its ability to impart a fresh, green note to compositions.
+It is commonly used in floral, citrus, and green fragrance families, often as a modifier or impact note.
+Typical concentration ranges in fragrance formulations are from trace amounts up to 0.5%, depending on the desired effect.
+Its volatility allows it to contribute primarily to the top and middle notes of a fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts